DeVilhena-Paulo/KdQuery/README.rst

        ('right', 'int32')
     ])

 If you need to find the node in this kd-tree implementation that is nearest to a given point for the spherical distance, you can use the nearest_point method from this package by simply definig a method that receives the index of a node in this representation and returns the coordinates of the node, the region where it is, the index for the left child and the index for the right child.
 For this implementation it could be something like:

 .. code-block:: python

     def get_properties(node_id):
-        node = data['kdtree'][node_id]
+        node = tree[node_id]

         horizontal_limits = [node['limit_left'], node['limit_right']]
         vertical_limits = [node['limit_bottom'], node['limit_top']]